The Best Parks for Renters to Stroll in San Antonio

 A post shared by San Antonio Current (@sacurrent)

-Located in the northwest part of San Antonio, Denman Estate Park spreads across 21 acres and offers numerous serene picnic areas with benches and tables; a half-mile walking trail; and a labyrinth.
+Located in the northwest part of San Antonio, Denman Estate Park spreads across 21 acres and offers renters numerous serene picnic areas with benches and tables; a half-mile walking trail; and a labyrinth.
 And, because San Antonio is a sister city to Gwangju, Korea, Denman Estate Park is best known for its beautiful, hand-crafted Korean monument — a pavilion gifted to the people of San Antonio as a token of peace and friendship.

 Related posts